brson/docs/sql/mysql-compatibility.md

 ### Auto-increment ID

-The auto-increment ID feature in TiDB is only guaranteed to be automatically incremental and unique but is not guaranteed to be allocated sequentially.
+Auto-increment IDs in TiDB are guaranteed to be automatically incremented and unique but are not guaranteed to be allocated sequentially.
 Currently, TiDB is allocating IDs in batches.
 If data is inserted into multiple TiDB servers simultaneously, the allocated IDs are not sequential.

 > **Warning**:
 >
-> If you use the auto-increment ID in a cluster with multiple tidb-server instances, do not mix the default value and the custom value, otherwise an error occurs in the following situation:
+> If you use an auto-increment ID in a cluster with multiple tidb-server instances, do not insert IDs by specifying them explicitly.
+Instead, always let the server create the ID.
+Otherwise an error occurs in the following situation:
 >
 > Assume that you have a table with the auto-increment ID:
 >